sebaderendarz/book-me/README.md

 ## Development environment configuration

-1. Get repo
+1. Get repo.
-2. Create environment variables file in main directory by typing command: `touch .env`
+2. Create environment variables file in main directory by typing command: `touch .env`.
 3. Populate .env according to `.env-sample` file.
 4. Type `make help` to get the list of available commands with descriptions.
 Go to `Makefile` file to see more details.
 5. Run one of make commands.
 All commands that end with `-dev` have its counterpart for staging/QA environment.
 Simply type `-stg` instead.
 To start the entire stack for the first time run: